Bioconductor/BiocManager/cran-comments.md

 ```
 * checking CRAN incoming feasibility ...
 NOTE
-Maintainer: 'Bioconductor Package Maintainer <maintainer@bioconductor.org>'
+Maintainer: ‘Marcel Ramos <marcel.ramos@roswellpark.org>’

 New submission
 ```

-This is our maintainer group email.
+This is the designated maintainer for the package.

 Note #2